vogtb/spreadsheet/README.md

 This means that we should do dollar->number casting in all casting functions.
 For now, just using number primitive.
 See `DOLLAR` function for more info.

-# The Great Date Refactoring (TM)
+### Get a better way to tie formulas into single export
+Listing them inside RawFormulas.ts is unwieldy.

+### Use `arguments` instead of `...values` for performance reasons.

+### Error formatting
+Pass name of calling formula into all functions that throw user-facing errors, or have some sort of error mapper.

-* Dates have special types
+### Dates have special types
 Like dollars, dates are special types, but can be compared as if they're primatives.
 For example, this statement is valid inside a cell: `=DATE(1992, 6, 6) > =DATE(1992, 6, 10)`.
 We should check types and and have Date-to-number conversion inside parser.js.

-* Test all ExcelDate functions
+### Test all ExcelDate functions
 Right now we're just using the number of days since 1900, but we should check the other functions.

-* Verify that all N-times ({2,9}) are correct, and we're not parsing numbers too big.
+### Verify that all N-times ({2,9}) are correct, and we're not parsing numbers too big.

-# Testing Guidelines
+## Testing Guidelines

 All formulas should test for:
 1) One *less* argument than the formula expects, and one *more* argument than the formula expects.